CodeD1258/CodeD1258.github.io/README.md

 # Christopher Disla ePortfolio

+### Purpose

+The purpose of this project is to showcase the skills and knowledge I have developed throughout the Computer Science program by applying them to real-world artifacts.
+Through this ePortfolio, I demonstrate my ability to design, analyze, and improve software solutions across key areas including software engineering, algorithms and data structures, and databases.
+Each enhancement reflects not only technical improvements, but also my growth in writing more efficient, scalable, and secure code.
+Overall, this project highlights my readiness to transition into a professional role by showing how I can evaluate existing systems, implement meaningful improvements, and communicate those changes effectively.

 ### Self Assessment

 This link will share to my Self Assessment where I went into detail on my professional journal in the Computer Science Program.
 This includes my enhancements made to three artifacts I've made